banrovegrie/Machine-Learning/README.md

 This is a repo that contains my notes, codes and workings from several Machine Learning courses and my own ideas.
  ## Topics to be covered:

- - Introduction to Machine Learning (Codecademy)
+ - Introductory Machine Learning
- - Advanced Machine Learning (Coursera)
+ - Advanced Machine Learning
  - Reference books mainly, Deep Learning Book